 No, majors aren’t part of the Tuck MBA curriculum, but Centers do offer students a unique opportunity to personalize their Tuck experience and create their own unique career pathway—no previous experience required.

 Centers often work in tandem as their fields of focus are multidisciplinary.
-For example, if you’re interested in autonomous vehicles, becoming involved with both the Revers Center for Energy and the Center for Digital Strategies could be useful.
+For example, if you’re interested in autonomous vehicles, becoming involved with both the Revers Center for Energy, Sustainability and Innovation and the Center for Digital Strategies could be useful.
 Centers also offer fellowship opportunities for students who wish to work even more closely with a particular Center (or Centers) throughout their second year at Tuck.
 Involvement with a Center usually begins with interest or experience in that topic and flourishes from there.

 - Do I have to be accepted or choose a Center to work with at Tuck?